 Please refer to these Terms of Reference to understand the commitment involved.

-To support prototype sites in launching their local peer support program, a one-time start-up fund of up to $45,150 is available for each prototype site to apply for.
+To support prototype sites in launching their local peer support program, a one-time start-up fund of up to $45,150 is available for each site.
 This amount is based on the estimate that running a peer support program will require approximately 0.1 FTE of Physician Lead time and 0.2 FTE of administrative support time.

-This fund is only available for the first year of the peer support program at each prototype site.
+This fund is only available for the first year of the peer support program development.
 During this time, we encourage local organizations to gather site-specific evidence on the uptake and satisfaction of their peer support program to support securing stakeholder buy-in, rationale for prioritizing future funding and to ensure the program’s ongoing sustainability.

 How to Get Involved